Posted: by Bronte

 9. Make Payments a Cinch

 There is no way around the fact that you are setting up your business online.
 This means you have to figure out how you are going to accept payments from your customers.
-What you want to do is create a subscription merchant account with a merchant services company.
+What you want to do is set up a credit card processing account with a high risk merchant account provider.
 The reason you want to do this is to protect yourself and give your customers a chance to trust you.
 Getting a good subscription merchant account from a source you trust will give you the ability to accept online payments.
+Your best bet for a secure, PCI compliant, and fraud-resistant online virtual terminal is to go through a high risk merchant service provider.
+This way you can reduce the decline rate and churn that is common for the industry.

 10. A Closer Look at Shipping